k-tamura/openam-book-jp/stateless-session.md

 Perform the following steps to configure the JWT signature:

-Procedure 9.3.
+手順.
 To Configure the JWT Signature

 Navigate to Configuration > Global > Session and then locate the Stateless Sessions section.

 Specify the Signing Algorithm Type.
 The default value is HS256.